Dangers Cockroaches Bring to Illinois and Iowa Residents

 Studies done by the Asthma and Allergy Foundation of America (AAFA) have conclusively linked the presence of cockroaches to an increase in asthma symptoms.
 While the underlying immune mechanisms and the genetic etiology for differences in allergic responses are not clear, the presence of cockroaches in homes definitely increases the rate of these symptoms.
 If you're experiencing asthmatic symptoms or seeing these symptoms in your family members, particularly in your children, it could be in response to the presence of cockroaches in your home.

 Before roaches find their way into your home, they're probably going to explore your foundation perimeter, crawl around under your porch or deck, and get into your exterior trash cans.
-But there are some things you can do to resist them:
+Here are some things you can do to resist them:

 Keep your trash receptacles sealed and clean as the smell of garbage can lure cockroaches to your yard.